eternialz/moeverdose/README.md

 ##**TODOs:**

 ### Admin system
-Administrators and moderators can remove posts, comments, ...
+Administrators and moderators can remove and edit posts, comments, authors

+Only administrators can delete users

 Administrations page must list all reported posts and comments + the reason and the reporter.